ianxm/tracker/README.markdown

     > neko /path/to/tracker.n

-on linux, I recommend setting an alias to save a few keystrokes.
+on linux, setting an alias can save a few keystrokes.

 tutorial